 Mr. X's burden, to show something "by a preponderance of the evidence," see 8 C.F.R. § 1240.8(d), "simply requires the trier of fact to believe that the existence of a fact is more probable than its nonexistence before [he] may find in favor of the party who has the burden to persuade the [judge] of the fact's existence."
 Concrete Pipe & Prods. v.
 Constr.
-LaborersPension Trust, 508 U.S. 602, 622 (1993) (brackets in original) (internal citation and quotation marks omitted).
-To meet his burden of persuasion, the relevant "fact" of which Mr. X must persuade the court based on the record of conviction is that he has not been convicted of an aggravated felony.

-14 See 8 U.S.C. § 1229b(a)(3); 8 C.F.R. § 1240.8(d).
-Under a categorical approach, however, a court can only conclude that a noncitizen has been convicted of an aggravated felony if the conviction record shows that the noncitizen necessarily has been found guilty of all the elements of an aggravated felony.
-See Shepard, 544 U.S. at 23; Taylor, 495 U.S. at 602.
-Thus, Mr. X carries his burden of persuasion by demonstrating that the evidence does not
+Laborers Pension Trust, 508 U.S. 602, 622 (1993) (brackets in original) (internal citation and quotation marks omitted).
+To meet his burden of persuasion, the relevant "fact" of which Mr. X must persuade the Court based on the record of conviction is that he has not been convicted of an aggravated felony.
+18 See 8 U.S.C. § 1229b(a)(3); 8 C.F.R. § 1240.8(d).
+Under a categorical approach, however, the Court can only conclude that a noncitizen has been convicted of an aggravated felony if the conviction record shows that the noncitizen necessarily has been found